-Children love iPads and iPhones.
-They're a great way to keep them entertained during the summer holidays, with thousands of great apps for kids available for them to enjoy, including games, books and educational apps.
+iPads and iPhones are a great way to keep children entertained, and there are thousands of great apps for kids.
 However, it's important to set up parental controls to prevent them accessing inappropriate content.

-In this article, we walk you through the settings and precautions you should set up before handing over an iPhone, iPad or iPod touch to a child.
+In this article, we walk you through the settings and precautions you should set up before handing over an iPhone or iPad to a child.
 For similar advice related to your Mac, see How to set up parental controls on a Mac.

 Require passwords for every purchase

 By default, App Store passwords only have to be entered once every 15 minutes.
 Enter it once to buy an app, then hand the device over to your kids, and they'll have a clear quarter of an hour to run up an enormous bill.

 To change this (in iOS 12), go to Settings > Screen Time > Content & Privacy Restrictions.
 Turn on restrictions using the toggle at the top then tap iTunes & App Store Purchases and change the Require Password setting to Always Require.